Fenugreek: Featured in our Biodynamic Inflammation Tonic

 Many people are becoming aware of the anti-inflammatory health benefits of turmeric.
 One of the things you will often read about turmeric is that it needs other herbs to activate the active compound curcumin, which is attributed to turmeric’s anti-inflammatory effects.
 Most often, black pepper is used to activate the curcumin compound.
 Fenugreek, however, works just as well for this purpose, and offers its own anti-inflammatory benefits alongside turmeric.

 Some people have had mild allergic reactions to fenugreek, although this is very rare.
 Pregnant women should avoid using fenugreek because it contains compounds that can stimulate contractions and may cause birth abnormalities.
-Fenugreek can also act similarly to estrogen in the body, so it may negatively impact people with hormone-sensitive cancers.
+Fenugreek can also act similarly to estrogen in the body, so it may negatively impact people with hormone-sensitive.

 People have used fenugreek leaves and seeds for hundreds of years to treat a wide variety of conditions.
 Many of fenugreek's uses have been verified by modern research, though there is still more research needed to verify the other traditional uses of this medicinal herb.
 Though taking fenugreek is generally safe for most people, very few people have had allergic reactions to the herb.
-It is also not recommended to consume during pregnancy, or for those with hormone-sensitive cancers.